mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

-If we want to add the capability of logging to our `printAsJson` function, we can't do it, because it's defined on as an extension of the `JsonScope` interface, and we can't add a second receiver to the `printAsJson` function.
+Suppose we want to add logging capability to our `printAsJson` function.
+In that case, we can't do it because it's defined as an extension of the `JsonScope` interface, and we can't add a second receiver to the `printAsJson` function.

-To overcome these limitations, we need to introduce a new concept: the context receivers.
-Introduced as an experimental feature in Kotlin 1.6.20, their aim is to solve the above problems and to provide a more flexible maintainable code.
+To overcome these limitations, we must introduce a new concept: context receivers.
+Presented as an experimental feature in Kotlin 1.6.20, their aim is to solve the above problems and to provide a more flexible maintainable code.

-In detail, context receivers are a way to add a context or a scope to a function, without the need to pass this context as an argument.
-If we revised how we solved the problem of the `printAsJson` function, we can see that we passed the context as an argument.
+In detail, context receivers are a way to add a context or a scope to a function without passing this context as an argument.
+If we revised how we solved the problem of the `printAsJson` function problem, we could see that we passed the context as an argument.
 In fact, the receiver of an extension function is passed to the function as an argument by the JVM once the function is interpreted in bytecode.

-Kotlin introduced a new keyword, `context` that allow us to specify the context needed by the function to execute.
+Kotlin introduced a new keyword, `context`, that allows us to specify the context the function needs to execute.
 In our case, we can define a new version of the `printAsJson` function as:

 ```kotlin
 context (JsonScope<T>)